Berliner FC Dynamo supporters: The contemporary supporter scene

 In an interview in a revised and expanded edition of the book "Stadionpartisanen - Fans und Hooligans in der DDR", about football supporters and hooligans in the East German era, by Frank Willmann (de), BFC Dynamo supporter representative Rainer Lüdkte, who became an active supporter in the 1970s, commented on the supporter scene in the 1980s, saying that he was never right-wing, that he hated those who raised their arms and that he sees himself more to the left.
 He said that the riots that occurred in the late 1980s were "no longer his thing", and that he believes that what happened at the time of the German reunification was catastrophic.
 Lüdtke, who himself did not take part in the FC Berlin era, said that: "Maybe we, 'normal' fans, who ... had nothing to do with Nazi shit, should have intervened back then."
 Lüdtke also said that he believes that for the club to have a chance, "everyone involved needs to be ready for change."

 BFC Dynamo engages in active fan work and has taken measures to control violent elements, to exclude known violators and to distance itself from radical supporters.
 Far-right symbols and slogans are not tolerated by the club.
-The Chairman of the Economic Council of BFC Dynamo, Peter Meyer, stated publicly in connection with a friendly match against Hertha BSC in 2007 that the club did not want people who cannot follow the rules and that "anyone who shouts Nazi slogans will be thrown out of the stadium".
+The chairman of the Economic Council of BFC Dynamo, Peter Meyer, stated publicly in connection with a friendly match against Hertha BSC in 2007 that the club did not want people who cannot follow the rules and that "anyone who shouts Nazi slogans will be thrown out of the stadium".
 Lawyer, supporter and former club vice-president René Lau said in an interview with Deutsche Welle in 2019: "If you had asked me 25 years ago [if BFC had a problem with Nazis], I would have said yes.
 But is today's BFC Dynamo a Nazi club?
 I would vehemently dispute that."
 A large number of stadium bans has been issued by the club since the 2000s.
 A total of 40 stadium bans was issued only in 2006.
 No riots has occurred since 2011.

+Hooliganism is hardly present at the stadium of BFC Dynamo today.
+Since the turn of the millennium, skinhead culture has lost a massive amount of subcultural influence on the supporter scene of BFC Dynamo.
+Open political slogans are unwelcome in the stadium.
+The older supper base of BFC Dynamo today consists more of older former hooligans, so-called "Alt-Hools", and represents post-skinhead culture.
+In terms of supporter culture, the ultras have today taken the initiative at BFC Dynamo.
+The ultras scene at BFC Dynamo includes young people with very diverse political views.